microsoft/MixedRealityDesignLabs_Unity/README.md

 # Sample apps
 MRDL samples have been a successful pipeline for taking app-specific interactions and pushing them back as controls/patterns for MRTK.
 MRTK/MRDL have blossomed into a symbiotic relationship where iteration on each side has made the other better.
 This repo is where Microsoft's Windows Mixed Reality Design team publishes sample apps and experiments.
-If you are looking for official toolkit, please use **[Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity)**.
+If you are looking for the official toolkit, please use **[Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity)**.

 | [Sample app - Lunar Module](https://github.com/Microsoft/MRDesignLabs_Unity_LunarModule) | [Sample app - Periodic Table of the Elements](https://github.com/Microsoft/MRDesignLabs_Unity_PeriodicTable) |
 |:---------|:--------------|